alsash110/comm-2216-obs/docs/standard_input/standard_io.md

 The `grep` command returns all matching results if it is found.

-You received a result back, this tells you *`aaabbbcccddd`* is in the list of common passwords and we should not use it.
+You received a result back, this tells you *`aaabbbcccddd`* is in the list of common passwords and you should not use it.

 ---

 ![Note icon](https://github.com/dl90/linux-basics/blob/gh-pages/docs/images/icons/note.png?raw=true "Note"){: style="float: left" }
 >> One important consideration when using the `|` operator is the command used on the _left_ side must output a  _stdout_.
 Likewise, the command on the _right_ side must be able to accept a _stdin_.

----

 It makes no sense to pipe something to a command if the command does not take a stdin, and vice versa.